Self-Assessment Tax Return | File Your Tax

 • If you’ve made a mistake

-You can be able to make changes up to the Self Assessment deadline the following year.
+You can make changes up to the Self Assessment deadline the following year.

-• Download HMRC’s help sheets to assist you with each section of the tax return.
+• Download HMRC’s help sheets to assist you with each tax return section.